TegarAditya/bupin-qr-gen-go/README.md

 >⚠️ **EXPERIMENTAL** ⚠️
 >
->This code is still in early development and isstrongly discouraged for use in productionenvironments as it may cause unpredictable results.
+>This code is still in early development and is strongly discouraged for use in productionenvironments as it may cause unpredictable results.